-Through our Forever Chocolate movement, our plan is to make sustainable chocolate the norm by 2025.
+Through our Forever Chocolate movement, our plan is to make sustainable chocolate the norm.
+Since our sustainability commitments were first launched in 2016, we have sharpended our targets where we aim to be forest positive by 2025 and source 100% certified or verified sustainable ingredients, traceable to farm level, by 2030.
 It is the next step in our long history of investing in a sustainable supply chain.
-As part of our commitment to become carbon and forest positive, we set the goal that by 2023, our palm oil supply volume will be 100% traceable to mill level.
+As part of our commitment to become forest positive, we set the goal that by 2023, our palm oil supply volume will be 100% traceable to mill level.